Angular CRUD | Angular local storage |CRUD Application with Local Storage in Angular

 Conclusion

-In this article through we can easily built a CRUD Application with Local Storage in Angular .
+In this article through we can easily built a Angular crud Application with Local Storage in Angular.
 This project demonstrates how to manage data without a backend server, making it a great starting point for small-scale applications.

-this is very nice to expand this project by adding features like validation, sorting, or filtering.
+This is very nice to expand this project Angular crud by adding features like validation, sorting, or filtering.

 Read More :